Community Engagement and Knowledge Coproduction in NSF Arctic Research

 Program

-Supports research that advances a fundamental, process or systems-level understanding of the Arctic's rapidly changing natural environment and social and cultural systems, as well as to improve capacity in projecting future change.
+Supports research that advances a fundamental, process or systems-level understanding of the Arctic's rapidly changing natural environment and social and cultural systems and that improves capacity in projecting future change.

 Posted March 22, 2023